devership16/AI-Projects/README.md

    Programming Language: CPP

 4. Collegiate Football Predictions:
-    A Neural-Net model to predict football winning bets using tensor flow, Pandas, and Numpy.
+    A Neural-Net model to predict football winning bets using tensor flow and Numpy.
-    •   Utils functions: To determine best newtork architecture and paramters to get optimal MSE.
+    •   Utils functions: To determine the best network architecture and parameters to get an optimal MSE.

    Programming Language: Python